Carina Lau: Career

 Lau made her on-screen debut in TVB's The Clones (1984) where she starred opposite of her future husband, Tony Leung.
 She gained wider recognition after a series of appearances in successful drama series such as The Duke of Mount Deer and Police Cadet and skyrocketed to fame following her role as a wealthy heiress in one of Hong Kong's most-watched ever series, Looking Back in Anger (1989).

 Lau then expanded to films.
 She was nominated at the Hong Kong Film Award for Best Actress for her role in Her Beautiful Life Lies (1989).
 She received acclaim for her role in Days of Being Wild (1991), one of her many collaborations with film director Wong Kar-wai.
 She continued to showcase her versatility with impressive performances in the martial arts epic Saviour of the Soul (1991), the biopic Center Stage (1991), the cross-dressing comedy He's a Woman, She's a Man (1994), and the offbeat romance Gigolo and Whore (1994).
-Following parts in the wuxia classic Ashes of Time (1994) and James Bond pastiche Forbidden City Cop (1997), Lau once again attracted the attention of various awards juries with her measured portrayals of bisexual silk factory owner Wan in Intimates (1997) and a prostitute in the 19th Century epic Flowers of Shanghai (1998).
+Following parts in the wuxia classic Ashes of Time (1994) and James Bond pastiche Forbidden City Cop (1997), Lau once again attracted the attention of various awards juries with her measured portrayals of bisexual silk factory owner Wan in Intimates (1997) and a prostitute in the 19th-century epic Flowers of Shanghai (1998).

 Her roles as Hon Sam's wife in the two Infernal Affairs sequels and an android in Wong Kar-wai's 2046 (2004) further increased Lau's international recognition.
 Lau then stepped in the shoes of Sarah Jessica Parker for the Hong Kong version of Sex and the City, named Sex and the Beauties (2004).
 She won rave reviews for her performances as unhappily-married Rose in the low-budget thriller Curiosity Kills the Cat (2006) and as Wu Zetian in the blockbuster Detective Dee and the Mystery of the Phantom Flame (2010), which earned her a Golden Rooster Award for Best Actress and a Hong Kong Film Award for Best Actress, respectively.
 She reprised her role as Wu Zetian in two Detective Dee prequels.
 She received a Best Actress nomination at the Cannes Film Festival for her role as a rich housewife abandoned by her husband in Bends (2013).

 In 2016, Lau was one of the celebrities that appeared on the Chinese reality show Up Idol.
 Since then, she has made guest appearances in other mainland reality TV shows.
 In June 2017, she and her husband were invited to become a member of the Academy of Motion Picture Arts and Sciences.
 In 2021, she hosted Reflection, a short web series interviewing various female celebrities.

-She will launch her own talk show titled the Carina Show in 2022.
+In 2024, she hosted the Jiangsu TV talk show Jia Ren Zi You Yue.